eddie-englund/Runa/readme.md

 - **clear:** clears user defined amount of messages (1-100)
 - **tempmute:** mutes defined user for a defined amount of time.
 For an example 10min.
 - **tempban:** temporarily bans a user for a defined amount of time (If no argument given it's 1 day by default)
+- **pardon:** removes all warnings from the user, aka pardons the user.

 ### Guild specific